giobale/dog-breed-explorer/dbt/docs/overview.md

 - Weight ranges in kilograms
 - Maximum life span in years
 - All metrics in a single denormalized table for easy analysis

+### breed_temperaments
+**Normalized temperament mapping table** that splits comma-separated temperament traits into individual rows.
+Each row represents one temperament trait for a breed, enabling filtered analysis by specific temperament characteristics.

 ## Data Quality & Testing